clivehoggart/BridgePRS/README.md

 Assumes Plink v1.9 is in your path

 # Getting started
-Example script can be run from the installation directory by typing.
+Example script in the installation directory runs the example data by typing
 ./Bridge_example.sh
 Script utilises 8 processors for paralel computation, this can be changed from the --n_cores argument, see below.